 Conversations in the Landscape, 2019

-How is it that characters & conversations have demarcated my landscapes since I first started walked alone?
+How is it that characters & conversations have demarcated my landscapes since I first started walking alone?
 What is it that can unexpectedly, and inextricably connect us to a particular place at a particular moment so acutely?
-Conversations in the Landscape identifies some such junctures.
+Conversations in the Landscape identifies such junctures.
 Place, histories and connection all jostle here, time and conventions warp, the physical and the human meld.
 Each drawing within the series references a geographical location and date that are identified with gold gilded text.

 By bizarre coincidence the completion of Conversations in the Landscape was made the same evening that news of the Notre Dame fire had started.
 The final gilding complete, I put down my tools, turned on the radio and heard the awful news.

 See also Conversations with Kings